 Menu

-As a visual artist and biological researcher, I explore the world through process and place-based interdisciplinary practices.
-I am interested in exploring conceptions of the individual in humans and non-humans, their ecology, and ways of making sense of the world.
-My scientific research, which fuels and weaves into my arts and science explorations, is based on the ecology and evolution of life history in marine invertebrates.
-Navigating through my artistic and scientific research, I have become intrigued by uncertainty, time, and how holobionts – these interconnected watery ecosystems – generate beauty and knowledge.
+I am a visual and embodied artist and interdisciplinary researcher.
+I explore the world through process- and place-based creative practices.
+I am interested in conceptions of the individual and the collective in humans and non-humans as holobionts—interconnected and collaborative watery ecosystems—their ecology and evolution, and their relationships with non-living yet vibrant matter.
+My scientific research, which fuels and weaves into my arts-and-science explorations, focuses on the ecology and evolution of life histories in marine invertebrates, reproduction, and maternal care.
+Navigating between artistic and scientific inquiry, I am drawn to stories, memory, uncertainty, time, and beauty, investigating the embodied generation of knowledge that weaves them together.

-I hold a PhD in Biology from the University of Washington (USA) and graduated in Biology from the Pontificia Universidad Católica de Chile.
-I am a Fulbright Scholar and also a graduate of the Program for Interdisciplinary Pedagogy at UW Bothell.
-Additionally, I acquired a Certificate in Editorial Design from the University of Chile and received training in Scientific Illustration at UW.
-My artistic practice is rooted in clay and ceramic sculpture, which I learned at the Art department of the University of Washington and at Pottery Northwest while pursuing my PhD in Biology.
-As a result of my path, my sculpture delves into epistemological and interdisciplinary themes related to ecology, evolution, and marine socio-ecological knowledge in coastal areas.
-Among the many mentors that I have had the fortune to meet during my journey, I am most deeply grateful to the artists Doug Jeck, Tip Toland, Akio Takamori, and Jamie Walker, to the philosopher Lynn Hankinson-Nelson and the scientists Richard and Megumi Strathmann, Martha Groom, Miriam Fernández, and Rebecca Price.
-I am grateful to have done residencies at the Artist-at-Sea Program of the Schmidt Ocean Institute and at Friday Harbor Laboratories.
-My artwork has been featured in exhibitions both in Chile and abroad, including at the Creataquarium (Greece), at the Ocean Science Meeting 2020 in San Diego (USA), and at the Personal Structures Biennial in Venice (Italy).
+I hold a PhD in Biology from the University of Washington (USA) and a degree in Biology from the Pontificia Universidad Católica de Chile.
+I am a Fulbright Scholar and a graduate of the Program for Interdisciplinary Pedagogy at UW Bothell.
+I also hold a Certificate in Editorial Design from the University of Chile and received training in Scientific Illustration at UW.
+My artistic practice is rooted in clay and ceramic sculpture, which I studied at the University of Washington’s Art Department and at Pottery Northwest while pursuing my PhD.
+This path has led me to create sculptures that explore epistemological and interdisciplinary themes connected to ecology, evolution, and coastal marine knowledge.
+I am deeply grateful for the guidance of mentors including artists Doug Jeck, Tip Toland, Akio Takamori, and Jamie Walker; philosopher Lynn Hankinson-Nelson; and scientists Richard and Megumi Strathmann, Martha Groom, Miriam Fernández, Billie Swalla and Rebecca Price.
+My path and practice have also been shaped by residencies at the Schmidt Ocean Institute’s Artist-at-Sea Program, the Artist-in-Residence program at Friday Harbor Laboratories (UW), and the Centro d’Arte e Natura di Civitella di Licenza, Italy.
+My artwork has been exhibited in Chile and internationally, including at the Cretaquarium (Greece), the Ocean Science Meeting (San Diego, USA), and the Personal Structures Biennial in Venice (Italy).

 Input your search keywords and press Enter.